sachinm001/PaaS-Serverless-Arch/Hands-on lab/05-Explore-your-data-in-Azure-Cosmos-DB.md

 1. Execute the query (2) and observe the results (3).
 In our case, we have 906 processed documents that need to be exported.

     ![In the Query window, the previously defined SQL query displays.
 Under Results, the number 906 is highlighted.](media/execute-query-cosomosdb.png 'Query 1 tab')

+## Summary

+In this exercise, you have used the Data Explorer feature in the Azure Cosmos DB to explore both processed and unprocessed data from the